 The observers, best drawn from outside the participating groups, can be product quality managers, finance people, technical architects, software designers…from any area.
 They are there to observe, listen, see and feel what the customers are saying, and most of all, feeling.
 Prioritization and collaboration are two areas where games are being utilized with excellent results.

 There are dozens of Innovation Games to choose from.
-To learn about our favorites and how to use them, click here.
 Some of the games can be played with teams of people.
 Others can be conducted online, where the games can bring together global communities in innovation processes for everything from “Buy a Feature” so they can better design a product to “Prune the Product Tree” to focus on specific elements.

 When To Use Innovation Games